matheusscbb/weather-application/README.md

 * I don't put `<Typography/>` material component in all text of custom components, but putting is the right use.
 * To keep a component with a minimum documentation is add a READ.ME for everyone, but this normally isn't accept by the time wasted caring about this files, so another way is commenting all props inside a component.
 The next step for this project is take one of this option for rule.
 * A good improvement for this application is take more care about HTML semanctic and changing the base for Next.js, to get a server side rendering so having better SEO.
+* Lastly I added `<MapsContainer/>` inside another page, showing the easy way to reuse and adapt.

 # LICENSE